 The first meeting with your therapist will be a great opportunity for you to decide if you feel comfortable working with them, and whether you feel happy with their way of working.
 This will also be true if you choose to have telephone or online counselling.

 You will also agree a fee, which you will be expected to pay each session.
-Our fees range from £20 to £45 for one to one counselling, and from £30 to £50 per session for couples counselling, depending on your household income.
+Our fees range from £25 to £45 for one to one counselling, from £35 to £55 per session for couples counselling, and from £40 to £60 for EMDR, depending on your household income.
 Your counsellor will be able to explain the sliding scale in more detail during this meeting.

 There will be a short form to complete, which your counsellor will be able to help you with.